andreas-hjortgaard/music_genre_classification/README.md

 # Extracting musical features using Restricted Boltzmann Machines
+An approach for unsupervised learning of musical features using Restricted Boltzmann Machines (RBMs) is investigated and measured against two other popular features for music.
+Specifically, we train four RBMs to represent a piece of music as a series of 10-, 30- or 50-dimensional vectors which can the be used for genre classification or other musical information retrieval tasks.

 This is a project I did in 2011 during my master studies at the [Department of Computer Science, University of Copenhagen (DIKU)](http://diku.dk/).
 The code and the report is published here on Github for reading purposes only.

 ## Dependencies